 Home equity exemption $752,000 42 USC § 1396p(f) federal cap; TN does not elect higher

-Source for the 2026 income cap: The 2026 SSI Federal Benefit Rate is $994/month for an individual ($1,491 for a couple), reflecting the 2.8% Social Security COLA that the Social Security Administration announced on October 24, 2025 and that took effect for SSI on December 31, 2025.
-300% × $994 = $2,982/month, Tennessee's institutional Medicaid / PACE income cap for calendar year 2026.
-(Some older drafts of this guide cited "$2,901" off a stale 2025 SSI rate of $967; the figure has been corrected.)
+Source for the 2026 income cap: The 2026 SSI Federal Benefit Rate is $994/month for an individual ($1,491 for a couple), reflecting the 2.8% Social Security COLA effective for January 2026 (increased SSI payments began December 31, 2025).
+300% × $994 = $2,982/month, Tennessee's institutional Medicaid / PACE income cap for calendar year 2026.,

 If income exceeds the cap, the applicant must establish a Qualified Income Trust (QIT, also called a Miller Trust) under 42 USC § 1396p(d)(4)(B).
 PACE financial eligibility uses QITs the same way CHOICES Group 1 does.